abcjamesjordan/google-homepage/README.md

 # google-homepage
 HTML/CSS project for The Odin Project

-This project is intended to test and push my knowledge of html and css.

-This project is a re-creation of the google homepage.
+This is a basic replication of the google homepage.
+By completing this I have introduced myself to very basic elements to the front-end development in HTML and CSS.
+This was done as a project for "The Odin Project".
+The Odin project can be found here https://www.theodinproject.com/